protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

 -   `global_scope`: Declarations that belong at the top level, outside of the file's namespace.
 Appears at the very end of the file.
 -   `class_scope:TYPENAME`: Member declarations that belong in a message class.
-    `TYPENAME` is the full proto name, e.g. `package.MessageType`.
+    `TYPENAME` is the full proto name, such as `package.MessageType`.
 Appears after all other public declarations in the class.
 This insertion point appears only in the `.pb.h` file.

 Do not generate code which relies on private class members declared by the standard code generator, as these implementation details may change in future